Zalaya/Mole/README.md

 - 🧠 AI-friendly: share full codebase context in one go.
 - ⚡ Fast: ideal for debugging, refactoring, or support.
-- 📦 Git-free: works on any folder, no repo required.
+- 📦 Git-free: works on any directory, no repo required.
 - 🌍 Remote-ready: run with a single command from anywhere.

 ---